stride3d/stride-website/_posts/2021-11-29-community-meeting-november-2021.md

     - What we can do it is utilise the existing Nuget (tagging) system so that users can quickly add a component to their ongoing project in the editor.

 - Documentation on the stride source/new comers tutorial
-    - YKA, Manio143 and Tebjn collect some info for a tutorial: [Github Discussion](https://github.com/stride3d/stride/discussions/1211)
+    - YKA, Manio143 and Tebjan collect some info for a tutorial: [Github Discussion](https://github.com/stride3d/stride/discussions/1211)

 # Ongoing development